aicherc/sgmcmc_ssm_code/README.md

-# Stochastic Gradient MCMC for Time Series SSMs
+# Stochastic Gradient MCMC for State Space Models

-This repo *will contain* the python code for our "SGMCMC for Time Series SSMs" paper [(link)](https://arxiv.org/abs/1810.09098).
+This repo contains the python code for stochastic gradient MCMC in state space models for the following papers: [Stochastic Gradient MCMC for SSMs](https://arxiv.org/abs/1810.09098) and ["Stochastic Gradient MCMC for Nonlinear SSMs"](https://arxiv.org/abs/1901.10568).

-Source code is in the `code/sgmcmc_ssm` folder.
-Scripts/Jupyter Notebooks for experiments _will be_ in the `experiments` folder.
+## Overview
+The `sgmcmc_ssm` folder contains the python module code.

+The `demo` folder contains python scripts that demonstrate the `sgmcmc_ssm` module API.
+These scripts must be run with `sgmcmc_ssm` on the PYTHONPATH.
+For example, running `ipython demo/<script name>.py` from this root folder.

 ## Installation
-Add the `code/sgmcmc_ssm` folder to the PYTHONPATH.
+Add the `sgmcmc_ssm` folder to the PYTHONPATH.

 Requirements:
 Python 3+, numpy, pandas, scipy, seaborn, joblib, scikit-learn,

 ## Usage Example

-`Under construction`

-See `code/README.md`

 Synthetic LGSSM Script Example
 ```
-cd code/
 ipython demo/lgssm_demo.py
 ```